 Integrated into the GeoStudio Suite

-SLOPE/W computes the factor of safety of earth and rock slopes.
-SLOPE/W can effectively analyze both simple and complex problems for a variety of slip surface shapes, pore-water pressure conditions, soil properties, analysis methods and loading conditions.
-Using limit equilibrium, SLOPE/W can model heterogeneous soil types, complex stratigraphic and slip surface geometry, and variable pore-water pressure conditions using a large selection of soil models.
-Analyses can be performed using deterministic or probabilistic input parameters.
-Stresses computed by a finite element stress analysis may be used in addition to the limit equilibrium computations for the most complete slope stability analysis available.
-With this comprehensive range of features, SLOPE/W can be used to analyze almost any slope stability problem you will encounter in your geotechnical, civil, and mining engineering projects.
+SLOPE/W and SLOPE3D compute the factor of safety of earth and rock slopes.
+They can effectively analyze both simple and complex problems for a variety of slip surface shapes, pore water pressure conditions, soil properties, and analysis methods.
+Using limit equilibrium, SLOPE/W and SLOPE3D can model heterogeneous soil types, complex stratigraphic and slip surface geometry, and variable pore-water pressure conditions using a large selection of soil models.
+Analyses can be performed using deterministic or probabilistic input parameters in SLOPE/W. Stresses computed by a 2D finite element stress analysis may be used in addition to the limit equilibrium computations for the most complete slope stability analysis available.
+With this comprehensive range of features, SLOPE/W and SLOPE3D can be used to analyze almost any slope stability problem you will encounter in your geotechnical, civil, and mining engineering projects.

-SLOPE/W can model almost any stability problem, including:
+SLOPE/W and SLOPE3D can model almost any stability problem, including:

 - Natural soil and rock slopes